-[33] I agree with the Appellant that the Federal Court states a finding of misconduct, with the grave consequences it carries, can only be made on the basis of clear evidence and not merely of speculation and suppositions.
-The Commission bears the burden to prove the presence of such evidence irrespective of the opinion of the employer.18
+[30] I agree with the Appellant that the Federal Court states a finding of misconduct, with the grave consequences it carries, can only be made on the basis of clear evidence and not merely of speculation and suppositions.
+The Commission bears the burden to prove the presence of such evidence irrespective of the opinion of the employer.

-[34] The Commission how the employer failed to return its calls.
-So the Commission did not rely entirely on the employer's statements or opinion.
-Rather, the documents on file show the Commission relied on evidence from the Appellant.
-That evidence includes the Appellant's statements that confirm her knowledge of the PHO, deadlines set out by the employer (the employer's policy), and her termination letter.
+[31] The Commission did not rely entirely on the employer's statements or opinion.
+Rather, the documents on file show the Commission also relied on evidence from the Appellant.
+That evidence includes the Appellant's statements that confirm her knowledge of the PHO, her receipt of the employer's emails, and the content of the employer's emails that were issued in response to the PHO.